 Know Your Limits

-Perhaps the most critical consideration before getting in the water is to know your limits.
 Even well-seasoned athletes can find themselves in trouble by biting off more than they can chew.
 Brush up on any personal weak spots.
-Work on your core and arm strength before hitting the water.
+Work on your core and arm movement and strength before hitting the water.
 Be realistic about your swimming ability and get a feel for floating in your PFD, to prepare for the inevitable capsizing.
 For all of these reasons, we also recommend that beginners paddle with a buddy and don’t stray far from the shore.
 Consider setting a turn-back time for yourself, and limit your first few kayaking adventures to 1-2 hours tops to avoid fatigue leading to mishaps.

 Protect Yourself (and Your Stuff)